oak-network/docs/docs/intro.md

 ## Get Started

 Ready to build?
-Check out our [Quick Start Guide](/docs/guides/quick-start) or explore our [Integration Guides](/docs/guides/create-campaign).
+Check out our [Create Your First Campaign](/docs/guides/create-campaign) guide or explore our [Platform Integration](/docs/guides/platform-integration) documentation.